 Usually, CTAs look like buttons or hyperlinks.
 Here’s an example of an email call to action from The Sill — a prominent green button with a clear message.

 Email senders often place calls to action inside of a hyperlinked text.
-For instance, Modsy used a hyperlink and colored it orange to drag users’ attention.
+For instance, Modsy used a hyperlink and colored it orange to draw users’ attention.

 Call to action copy tips and tricks